 - Attending job search seminars, career networking meetings, job fairs, or employment-related workshops that offer instruction in improving individuals' skills for obtaining employment.

-- Using online job matching systems, including the Massachusetts One Stop Employment System Internet-based system, to submit applications/résumés, search for matches or request referrals, and/or apply for jobs.
+- Using online job matching systems, including the Massachusetts One-Stop Employment System (MOSES).

 - Using other job search activities such as reviewing job listings on the internet, newspapers or professional journals, contacting professional associations, networking with colleagues or friends.